 which approximates $K(\C)$.
 Our main result on the comparison map $\mu_n$ is the following connectivity estimate (Theorem \ref{comparison_K-theory}):

 We believe that this connectivity estimate is best possible in general (Remarks \ref{best_possible?} and \ref{t-structure}).
-Following the ideas of \cite{MR2}, we also consider the Waldhausen $K$-theory $K^{W, \ob}(\der)$ of a general (pointed, left) $\infty$-derivator $\der$.
-This $K$-theory always agrees with Waldhausen $K$-theory (Propositon \ref{Waldhausen_K_theory_der}), but it is not invariant under equivalences of derivators in general.
+Following the ideas of \cite{MR2}, we also consider the Waldhausen $K$-theory $K^{W, \ob}(\der)$ (and $K^W(\der)$) of a general (pointed, right) $\infty$-derivator $\der$.
+This $K$-theory always agrees with the usual $K$-theory (Proposition \ref{Waldhausen_K_theory_der}); the proof is based on a version of the $\s_{\bullet}$-construction in the $\infty$-categorical context (Proposition \ref{comparison_s_constr}).
+However, Waldhausen $K$-theory of derivators is not invariant under equivalences of derivators in general.
 Similarly to the case of ordinary derivators treated in \cite{MR2}, we prove that the comparison map to derivator $K$-theory,

 identifies derivator $K$-theory in terms of a universal property (Theorem \ref{universal_prop_derivator_K-theory}):